 Wix

-Wix provides instructions for how to add structured data to every post automatically.
+Wix provides instructions for automatically adding structured data to every post.

 Compared to Yoast, Wix generates a relatively compact blog post markup — about 30 lines compared to Yoast’s 200+ lines.